SashaT9/waysn/README.md

 Waysn is a command-line tool for adjusting screen gamma on Wayland compositors that support the `wlr-gamma-control-unstable-v1` protocol.
 It allows you to set the color temperature of your screen.

 ## Dependencies
-* A Wayland compositor that supports the `wlr-gamma-control-unstable-v1` protocol (e.g., Sway, Hyprland).
+* A Wayland compositor that supports the `wlr-gamma-control-unstable-v1` protocol (e.g., Sway, niri, Hyprland).
 * Rust and Cargo for building from source.

 ## Building from Source